 - HA Low = Lowest of Low, HA Close, HA Open

-While the smoothing effect of a moving average depends on its look-back period, the Heiken-Ashi chart does not need the trader to enter a look-back period and offers a more consistent result.
+While the smoothing effect of a moving average depends on its look-back period, the Heiken-Ashi chart does not require a look-back period.
+In this sense, it is simpler and offers a more consistent result.

 The chart below is the standard chart for candlestick analysis.

 This chart shows the same market over the same period with the Heiken-Ashi overlay.

 If this is the first time you are looking at a Heiken-Ashi chart, you might think it is the Holy Grail you are searching for.

 With such smooth and wavy price action, trading should be a lot easier.

 That is true, only if Heiken-Ashi charts show actual prices that you can buy and sell at.
 But they do not.